 Finish: Aspen, CO

 Elevation Gain: 7, 800 feet

 Typical Finishing Time: 8-16 hours

 The course is generally unmarked.
-Racers must find their own route to the aid stations and mandatory checkpoints.
-This is a backcountry race and participants will have only limited support once they are on the course.
+Racers must find their own route to mandatory checkpoints.
+This is a backcountry race and participants will have extremely limited support once they are on the course.

 Motorized vehicles are not allowed from Brush Creek to Star Pass, so a medical evacuation is by sled only.
 Racers must be prepared to self-rescue and be self-supported in the event of an emergency

 There are four cut-off points on the course: